Virginia Piedmont Heritage Area Association: Historic preservation

 The association campaigns for the preservation of historic buildings and landscapes.
 MHAA was instrumental in adding the historically black rural hamlet of Willisville, Virginia to the National Historic Register.

 Landscape preservation

-The MHAA has been an active voice in discussions about development policy in the region.
-C. Dulany Morison was elected Chairman of MHAA in 2019, pledging that his top priority would be to solidify MHAA's leadership role in efforts to preserve the Northern Piedmont area, threatened by a wave of requests by developers for special exemptions.
+The VPHA has been an active voice in discussions about development policy in the region.
+C. Dulany Morison was elected chairman of MHAA in 2019, pledging that his top priority would be to solidify MHAA's leadership role in efforts to preserve the Northern Piedmont area, threatened by a wave of requests by developers for special exemptions.
 The Heritage Association helps fund conservation easements.

-MHAA programs
+VPHA programs

 The association offers a wide range of lectures and tours on diverse historical topics.
-MHAA also provides in-classroom history presentations for students across the heritage area on topics including the Revolutionary War, Civil War, and the Civil Rights Movement.
+VPHA also provides in-classroom history presentations for students across the heritage area on topics including the Revolutionary War, Civil War, and the civil rights movement.